nickdesaulniers/webgl-shader-loader/README.md

 `gl` is a webGL context, regardless of `$gl`.

-`programs` is an array of WebGLPrograms, in order of the pairs, ready for use.
+`programs` is an array of objects, in order of the pairs.
+The objects contain the keys `attributes`, `program`, and `uniforms`.  `program` is the WebGLProgram, ready for use.
+The `attributes` and `uniforms` keys point to objects whose keys are the identifiers and values are the locations.

 `images` is a possibly empty array of img elements ready to be sampled.